Binary interaction methods for high dimensional global optimization and machine learning: Numerical examples and applications

 where $N_t$ is the number of particles at time $t$.
 As the consensus increases, the variance decreases: $S_{t+1}\leq S_t$, then the number of particles can be decreased following the ratio $S_t/S_{t+1}\leq 1$, using the formula

 with $\mu\in[0,1]$, $\llbracket x\rrbracket$ denoting the integer part of $x$ and

 For $\mu=0$ the discarding procedure is not employed, while for $\mu=1$ the maximum speed up is achieved.
 For $\mu>0$, a minimum number of particles $N_{\min}$ is set and the reducing procedure is adopted every $t_r$ iterations.
 For more practical detail, the interested reader may refer to \cite{fhps20-2}.
-In the experiments presented in \cref{tab:bench}, $\mu=0.1$, $t_r=10$ and $N_{\min}=10$.
+In the experiments presented in \cref{tab:bench}, we set $\mu=0.1$ for $\delta=0.25$ and $\mu=0.03$ for $\delta=0.1$, $t_r=10$ and $N_{\min}=10$.

-The initial distribution of the particles is the uniform distribution in the cube $[-1,1]^d$, while the initial number of particles is set to 2000.
+The initial distribution of the particles is uniform in the cube $[-1,1]^d$, while the initial number of particles is set to 2000.
 A rescaling strategy is adopted for the dynamics evolution: before computing the function values, the particles are rescaled into the benchmark research domain.
 For example, in the case of the Griewank function initially the candidates are uniformly drawn from $[-1,1]^d$: to compute the function values in these candidates the latter are rescaled into $[-600,600]^d$ and then these values are used in successive computation of $v_\alpha$ and $v_\beta$.
-This strategy improves the success rate of the method in a remarkable way.

 \cref{tab:bench} shows that the success rate is very high and the error is very low for almost of the benchmark functions.
-The average number of particles drastically decreases, reaching one tenth of the initial number in some cases, reducing overall both computational cost and time.
-Further numerical experiments (not reported here) showed that the initial number of particles can be set also to 500 for several functions (Ackley, Salomon).
+The average number of particles decreases, reaching one tenth of the initial number in some cases, reducing overall both computational cost and time.
+Nonetheless, lowering the parameter $\mu$ induces a higher success rate even with a more strict criterion ($\delta=0.1$): this amounts to use a larger number of particles, but at the same time it lowers the number of iterations in most cases.
+The trade--off to be considered is between computational time and computational cost: this consideration should be done case by case, since it depends on the function to minimize.